 Are you applying for a writer’s assistant role at Fox?
 Maybe message one of your connections on LI who work there and ask them if they have any recommendations or tips during the interview process.

 -- LinkedIn is all about sharing professional accomplishments.
 Do not hold back.
 Taking a screenshot of the script you just finished and sharing it to your network is not an accomplishment.
-But having your epic fantasy-drama recently optioned IS.
+But, having your epic fantasy-drama optioned recently is a significant achievement.

 -- LinkedIn is a job board in some ways.
 You will occasionally find screenwriting jobs there.
-You will also find creative gigs, development positions, and producing opportunities too.
-Be sure to scroll through regularly.
+You will also find creative gigs, development positions, and producing opportunities.
+Be sure to scroll through them regularly.
 It will take 5 minutes out of your day.
 You can even tailor it to your location.
-You never know -- you might just find your dream job -- and it’s FREE.
+You never know, you might find your dream job without any cost.

 -- Lastly, LI serves you no purpose if you don’t fill out all the necessary boxes.
-You MUST have a photo, location, education, a mini-bio/intro, current and previous employment (do not list the time you worked at McDonalds in the 9th grade; keep it industry-specific), your skills, and screenwriting software you are versed in.
-If you use their article feature, your contacts will see what you write about in their notifications.
-Be sure to endorse and recommend others.
-Typically, they will return the favor.
-This shows up on your profile and adds validation to your resume.
+You MUST have a photo, banner, location, education, a mini-bio/intro, current and previous employment (do not list the time you worked at McDonalds in the 9th grade; keep it industry-specific), your skills, and screenwriting software you are versed in.
+By utilizing the article feature on LinkedIn, your connections will receive notifications about what you write.
+It's important to endorse and recommend others as they may reciprocate the gesture.
+These recommendations show up on your profile and can add credibility to your resume.